usnistgov/OSCAL/schema/xml/README.md

 XML schemas:

-`oscal-profile.xsd` | Reference copy of the entry schema for OSCAL **profile** documents.

-`oscal-core.xsd` | Reference copy of the OSCAL schema.
+`oscal-catalog.xsd` | Reference copy of the OSCAL schema.
 Any OSCAL document except profiles will be valid to this schema.
 This (machine-generated) copy of the maintenance schema has element descriptors (embedded documentation) injected into it for use by tools.

+`oscal-profile.xsd` | Reference copy of the entry schema for OSCAL **profile** documents.

+`oscal-declarations.xsd` | Permits having a standalone (independent) XML document artificact for OSCAL declarations, which other documents (especially catalogs) can make reference to, instead of including inline.
+OSCAL declarations permit the specification of constraints to be enforced over control contents as represented in OSCAL.

-`xml.xsd` | component for XML namespace required by the foregoing.
+`xml.xsd` | component for XML namespace required by the foregoing (due to permission of top-level attributes for XSD support).

 Also in this subdirectory: